Thomas Dang: Response

+Post-political career

+After leaving politics, Dang became an Information Security Architect for the Government of Yukon.

+In August 2023, Dang and Haines gave a talk at the DEF CON 31 hacker convention in Las Vegas.
+His presentation included advocacy on improving vulnerability disclosure programs in governments and other public sector organizations.

+Dang has also spoken at Security BSides events regarding his expertise and experience in Cyber Security and Network security.

 Personal life

 Dang played competitive table tennis as a junior for many years, competing across Canada and in the United States of America.
 He was a member of the Edmonton Table Tennis Club.

 He also enjoys playing Ingress, an alternate reality game that involves physically going to different locations as part of the gameplay, with Dang stating that his earlier game-related travels to different parts of Alberta have been helpful since becoming an MLA in the province.